kasenetz/hbcd-docs/docs/measures/biospec.md

 <div class="collapsible-content">
 <br>
 <p>On July 1, 2024, the nail processing workflow was updated to optimize specimen use and enable confirmation testing for low sample quantities as described below.
 Data collected this point therefore does not use the remnant of ELISA extract for confirmation for specimens with too little sample.</p>

-<p>In addition, continuous variables should be interpreted with caution based on the threshold limits of quantification (LOQs), or the cutoff concentration used to categorize metabolite as positive or negative (see <a href="#nails-table1">Table 1 Nail Assay Thresholds</a>).</p>
 </div>
 </p>